SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 WANNs can perform tasks regardless of the weights in its connections by operating off of a pre-made structure.

+Also, finding structures with inductive bias is hard and slow!

 ## NEAT